 The Company records expense on a straight-line basis for leases that provide for minimum rental payments that increase in pre-established amounts over the remaining terms of the leases.
 Ground rent expense is included in real estate taxes, personal property taxes, property insurance and ground rent in the Company's accompanying consolidated statements of operations and comprehensive income.
-The components of ground rent expense for the years ended December 31, 2022, 2021 and 2020 are as follows (in thousands):

-Future maturities of lease liabilities for the Company's operating leases at December 31, 2022 were as follows (in thousands):
+The components of ground rent expense for the years ended December 31, 2023, 2022 and 2021 are as follows (in thousands):